You are here

 - European Parliament.
 In the 1990's, we urged the EU to ban the import of fur coming from countries using leg-hold traps.
 (Sadly, Canada, USA and Russia would later become exempt from this ban.)

 - Municipal bylaws & legislation.
 As a result of our campaigns, several communities have prohibited or restricted the use of lethal traps.
+They have switched to humane alternatives.

 - Advertising & education.
 To raise awareness, we use TV, radio, billboards, newspaper, transit and online ads.
 Each year, we also distribute hundreds of thousands of brochures and newsletters all over the world.